Top 4 PBM Industry Trends in 2023 (And What to Expect Next) [Updated]

 Trend #1: Specialty Drugs Continuing to Drive Rx Spend

 Moving forward, specialty drugs will continue to evolve, helping to cure or curb symptoms for patients with complex or chronic medical conditions.
-As new drugs hit the market and as prices continue to rise, health plan sponsors will continue to look to their PBMs to help address the cost and accessibility of prescription drugs.
+As new drugs hit the market and prices continue to rise, health plan sponsors will continue to look to their PBMs to help address the cost and accessibility of prescription drugs.

 • Improve patients’ care experiences